-Variable label mean imp. wage all full-time employees

-Variable name te_imp_mw

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time employees.
-It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
+Variable label mean imp. wage all full-time employees Variable name te_imp_mw Data type Numerical Origin ВеН Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time employees.
+It does not contain the wages of people in marginal part-time employment, trainees/apprentices and peo- ple in partial retirement schemes.
 The values are reported in euros for all years.
-In accordance with the regulations for social security notifications, employers must specify the employee's gross wage subject to social security contributions for a given period of time ("Zeitraumentgelt" = wage over a given period).
+In accordance with the regulations for social security notifications, em- ployers must specify the employee's gross wage subject to social security contributions for a given period of time ("Zeitraumentgelt" = wage over a given period).
 Until the end of 1998, employers were obliged to specify only the gross earnings subject to social security contributions.
-This meant that the only wages recorded were those above the marginal part-time income threshold and below the upper earnings limit for social security contributions.
-Since 1999, however, as part of the new notification procedure, wages that are below the marginal part-time income threshold also have to be reported.
-Gross wages that are above the upper earnings limit, however, continue to be capped at this level.
+This meant that the only wages recorded were those above the marginal part- time income threshold and below the upper earnings limit for social secu- rity contributions.
+Since 1999, however, as part of the new notification procedure, wages that are below the marginal part-time income thresh- old also have to be reported.
+Gross wages that are above the upper earn- ings limit, however, continue to be capped at this level.
 To generate the gross average daily wage, the wage for a given period is divided by the number of calendar days in the period.
-To calculate the mean, these censored wages were imputed (see Section 3.1.3.1).
+To calculate the mean, these censored wages were imputed (see Section 3.1.3.3).
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No